Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 8.md

 * **Building Trust:** Prioritize long-term relationships over short-term gains.
 * **Ethical Selling in Luxury Markets:** Emphasize the value and experience rather than focusing solely on the price tag.
 Avoid creating a sense of exclusivity that could be perceived as elitist.

+---

-**5. What are the challenges associated with managing a sales force, including motivation, retention, and the choice between direct and contractual sales forces, and how can these challenges be effectively addressed?**
+### 5. What are the challenges associated with managing a sales force, including motivation, retention, and the choice between direct and contractual sales forces, and how can these challenges be effectively addressed?

 * **Motivation:**
     * **Challenge:** Maintaining high morale, especially during periods of low sales.